GIScience/heigit-disaster-portal/docs/index.md

 </kbd>
 </p>

-Once you are authenticated, you can add polygons using the buttons mentioned in `4`.
+Once you are authenticated, you can add areas using the buttons mentioned in `4`.

+### Area Creation

-Click to mark every corner of your polygon, and click on the first point to finish your polygon:
+Click to mark every corner of your area, and click on the first point to finish your area:

 https://github.com/koebi/heigit-disaster-portal/assets/4692974/30d1ca1e-ce0e-4c9d-9e00-5c78f442640e

+### Area Metadata

-Once the polygon is finished, the following dialog will open up:
+Once the area is finished, the following dialog will open up to enter metadata concerning the area:

 <p align=center>
 <kbd>